Helicity-dependent extension of the McLerran-Venugopalan model: Notations and the McLerran--Venugopalan model

 The source current in the MV model is given by the large-$x$ partons.
 The source quarks lead to the current

 with $t^a = t^a_F$ the fundamental generators of SU($N_c$).

 To find the gluon source for the small-$x$ gluon field, let us consider the decomposition of the gauge field into

 with $A_0^\mu$ the plane wave of the order-$g^0$ in the coupling due to the incoming or outgoing large-$x$ gluons in the nucleons, and $a^\mu$ the order-$g$ smaller-$x$ gluon field sourced by the large-$x$ gluons.
 In Feynman gauge we have $\partial_\mu A^\mu = \partial_\mu A_0^\mu = \partial_\mu a^\mu = 0$.
-Starting from the Yang-Mills equations of motion (taken, for simplicity, without quark sources)
+Starting from the Yang-Mills equations of motion (taken, for simplicity, without quark sources - those are considered separately at the sub-eikonal level since the end result for the gluon field is a linear superposition of the quark- and gluon-sourced terms)

 and substituting \eq{Aexp} in it we obtain, at $\mathcal{O}(g^0)$,

 with $\Box$ the d'Alembert operator, while at $\mathcal{O}(g)$ we arrive at

 with $f^{abc}$ the SU($N_c$) structure constants.
 Equation \eqref{A0} is satisfied by the plane-wave field $A_0^\mu$ of the large-$x$ on-shell gluons.
 Acting with $\partial_\mu$ on the $\mathcal{O}(g)$ field-strength tensor for small-$x$ gluons, $f^{a,\mu\nu} = \partial^\mu a^{a,\nu} - \partial^\nu a^{a,\mu} + gf^{abc}A_0^{b,\mu} A_0^{c,\nu}$, and employing \eq{Box_a}, we obtain